Most interesting landmarks of Mexico

 - Systema Sac Actun – Quintana Roo.
-World’s largest known underwater cave system next to Systema Ox Bel Ha, total explored length – 346.7 km.
+World’s largest known underwater cave system next to Sistema Ox Bel Ha, total explored length – 346.7 km.

 - Sistema Zacatón – Tamaulipas.
 Unique karst field created by thermal acidic waters heated by volcanic heat.
 Contains world’s deepest water-filled sinkhole, the 339 meters deep El Zacatón sinkhole with 319 meters deep lake and floating islands.
 Poza Seca is one of the unique travertine capped sinkholes of Sistema Zacatón – here the formerly open sinkhole has sealed itself with a limestone lid.
 Most likely it hides unknown life forms, not investigated.

 - Agua Azul Falls – Chiapas.
 Chain of powerful beautiful waterfalls located in rainforest.
-Water of the falls has bright blue color and is rich with lime.
+The water of the falls has bright blue color and is rich with lime.
 Lime has sedimented along the way of the falls, creating unusual natural sculptures and encasings for trees and other objects.

 - Basaseachic Falls – Chihuahua.
-Second highest waterfall in Mexico, 246 m tall free falling plunge located in gorgeous natural setting.
+The third highest waterfall in Mexico, 246 m tall free falling plunge located in gorgeous natural setting.